 We could not go up to the post which says ZERO POINT as the road was too sleety and slippery, thus missing out on a great photo op.
-We also discovered that our car (or any car for that matter) did not have a 4 wheel drive.
-We were so grateful for our blissful ignorance about this fact on our roller coaster journey to Gurudongmar Lake.
-But what we greedily recorded in our visual memory here, will last us for our lifetime.
+We also discovered that our car (or any car for that matter) did not have a 4-wheel drive.
+We were grateful for our blissful ignorance about this fact on our roller coaster journey to Gurudongmar Lake.
+But what we hungrily recorded in our visual memory here, will last us a lifetime.

 I forgot to mention one small detail.
-We had stopped once in the snowy terrain before trying to reach that post announcing Zero Point.
+We had stopped once on the snowy terrain before trying to reach that Zero Point post.
 Our jeep stopped just before a culvert to give us our first experience of walking in the land of snow.
 I realised immediately that the snow had turned into treacherous sleet by then, as I lost my grip a few times.
 I warned my friend about the dangers and carefully trotted along.
 We also asked a fellow adventurer to click us.
 Then Dipen rushed us, urging us to get in the car so that we could reach ZP ahead of the rush traffic.
 I got in and waited for my friend.
-A few minutes passed.
+A few minutes passed but there was no sign of my friend.
 Maybe she is making snowballs, I thought.
 Five minutes later, she got in a bit dishevelled and disturbed.
 She told me that she had slipped and fallen flat on the snow.
-Trying to break the fall with her hands, she broke her fingernails, but was kindly assisted up by a fellow Bengali with a sympathetic chot laageni toh beshi apnar (hope you didn’t hurt yourself too much)?
-And didn’t even hear a thud.
-Documented below is her last vertical picture (with me) at Yumesamdong.
+Trying to break the fall with her hands, she had broken her fingernails, but was kindly assisted up by a fellow Bengali with a sympathetic chot laageni toh beshi apnar (hope you didn’t hurt yourself too much)?
+And I didn’t even hear a thud!!
+Documented below is her last vertical picture with me at Yumesamdong.
 Jokes aside, we were worried if the fall would aggravate her recently acquired lower back problems.
-As we found out later, it didn’t.
+As we thankfully found out later, it didn’t.

 We saw many tourists lose themselves in uncontrollable delight on seeing so much snow.
 Living in the hot and humid Gangetic plains below, this was enough to drive them crazy, literally.
 There were people engaged in various activities – having mock snowball fights, clicking themselves in Titanic poses, rolling in the snow, balancing with 2 huge snow footballs in their hands and of course, taking selfies galore.
 I even saw a guy lying on the snow bare-bodied and getting photographed for posterity!
 Utter lunacy.